 What we believeImportance of PlayPlay is the work of childhood, and it provides fertile ground for development and learning.
-ACCESS provides children with an intellectually engaging curriculum and believes that play is an important vehicle for learning and development.
-ACCESS recognizes that children learn best when engaged and play is the medium that is most highly engaging.
+ACCESS provides children with joyful learning experiences that are engaging, intellectually challenging and meaningful to the everyday lives of children.

-Play is the foundation of a well-constructed early childhood curriculum, and it is vital that the teachers stage the environments to support children in their play.
+It is vital that the teachers stage the environments to support children in their play.
 Intentional teachers have a good understanding of the types of play that each of the children in the class engage in.
 It is best that this understanding be informed by documentation of children's progress collected overtime.
-We have found that intentionally collecting data about children's play provides more accurate data and a wider scope of understanding to that helps teachers choose the optimal opportunities for social and cognitive development.
-Once teachers understand how their children engage in social and cognitive play, they can stage the environment differently or provide support that encourages children to grow.
-Play is an important teaching strategy that is vital to learning for children ages birth through age eight.
-Supporting play is difficult as many teachers want to either take a hands-off approach or become too directive.
 ACCESS stresses the importance of the teacher's role in play by following the child's lead and then staging the environments to support the children's growth.
 Based on a belief that child-centered practice follows the needs of children, ACCESS recognizes the importance of teacher support and direction as well as child-directed experiences.

 |